bolderbrush10/SearchlightAssault/programmer-notes.md

   Maybe we need to use the 'energy glow' animation layer so the spotlight sprite 'glows' at night

 - Fix radius_visualisation_specification
+  (Maybe change it from a range thing to "neighboring the searchlight"?)

 - Clean up data-updates.lua

 ## Performance reports: